Saturday, July 26, 2025

 After the compilation of the original Sucker Punch trilogy, Sly Cooper: Thieves in Time came to take place after the events.
 But after Sucker Punch moved on to pursue Infamous, Sanzaru Games stepped up to remaster the original trilogy and develop Thieves in Time.
 It is a modern Sly Cooper game where the ancestors of the Cooper Clan are featured to be playable on each episode.
 I played it back in the day on the PSVita first and it was okay.
 The first half was peak, but the second half was just meh.
 Regardless, the animated cutscenes were peak and the graphics blew me away.
 They were able to copy paste the physics from Sly 3 and started from there to make a modern Sly Cooper game, but not all of it.

-What has really soured us the most is that the game has ended in a cliffhanger where Sly travelled to the past and ended up in Egypt.
+What has really soured us the most is that the game has ended in a cliffhanger where Sly travelled to the past and ended up in Egypt after facing Le Paradox.
 A story DLC was planned to resolve the cliffhanger, but due to the poor sales of Thieves in Time, Sony rejected it.
 They were supposed to develop Sly 5, but Sanzaru had planned not to.

 Revisiting the Originals:

-Ever since PlayStation Plus Premium launched, I wanted to revisit the original trilogy and two years later, my desire has been fulfilled after hearing that Sony got a new PS2 emulator.
+Ever since PlayStation Plus Premium launched, I wanted to revisit the original trilogy and two years later, my desire has been fulfilled after hearing that Sony got a new PS2 emulator to pave the way for more PS2 games.
 In last year's Day's of Play, we saw the first game launched into the catalog.
 And during PlayStation 30th Anniversary, sequels in the original trilogy came.

 Back in the day when I was a kid, I played the whole original trilogy and in this generation, I played the first one and the second one on stream and I will soon revisit Sly 3 and its crazy adventures created by new members of the Cooper Gang beyond the trio.
 I got my 3D glasses and I'm going to wear them because some areas are in 3D mode, meaning that I need to put on 3D glasses when I'm on certain areas.